CamCove-Crichton/Whiskey-d_Away/README.md

 - I decided to go back on myself to simplify things a bit due to time contraints, so changed my add to basket view to only allow one of every tour to be added to the basket, and if it already exists in the basket then it will return a message to explain to the user the tour already exists in the basket and if they would like to edit it, this can be done from the basket
 - We then generated the number of attendees from the template view and in the template itself
 - After refocusing the add to basket view, I then went on to readjust the adjust basket view to update the items that exist in the basket
+- Then moved onto getting the remove item from basket to work with the view and url which was created

 ### Future Developments